RickAstly/Omnifactory-Tweaked/README.md

 # Omnifactory Tweaked

 This is a fork of the Omnifactory modpack created and maintained by BalaM314.
 It is currently the only actively maintained fork of Omnifactory(except ste).
+This fork slightly prioritizes ease of automation over balance.
 The following major things were changed:
 * Added several (Advanced Rocketry) planets.
 These planets also have a few exclusive ores, for more details see [GuideToThePlanets.md](guides/GuideToThePlanets.md).
 * Add back gas mining, which allows Chlorine to be automated (yay!)